NarawishS/Game-of-Life/README.md

 4. set up your ide to run JavaFX.
 [see more](https://openjfx.io/openjfx-docs/)

-run in command > `java -jar UnitConverter.jar if you are using JDK 8`
+run in command > `java -jar Game_of_life-NarawishS.jar` if you are using JDK 8

 For Java 11 you need to specify the module path for JavaFX

-run in command > `java --module-path /path/to/javafx11/lib/ --add-modules javafx.controls -jar UnitConverter.jar`
+run in command > `java --module-path /path/to/javafx11/lib/ --add-modules javafx.controls -jar lib.Game_of_life-NarawishS.jar`

 ## UML of application
 ![appUML](https://github.com/NarawishS/pa4-NarawishS/blob/master/src/image/uml.png?raw=true)

 ## External lib
 [JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)

 [JavaFX](https://openjfx.io/)